 Location and Access

 The dispensary itself has a simple design, in a large room with cannabis products held in glass cases.
 The velvet ropes, black comfy chairs, and blue-and-white color motif make the shop resemble something between an Apple store and a new-age doctor’s office.
-There are usually about a dozen employees in Sage Cannabis at any time, offering their advice on which strains of pot will give the desired effects to the patient.
-Some patients are looking for a sativa that increases appetite and offers a burst of energy; others are hoping for an indica that helps them fall asleep, or a high-CBD strain that provides pain relief without a head high.
+There are usually about a dozen employees in Sage Cannabis at any time, offering their advice on which strains of pot will give the desired effects to the customers.

 Sage Cannabis will open a Somerville, Massachusetts location in September 2017 and a dispensary in Needham, Massachusetts during the winter.
 Current legislation allows licensed medical marijuana companies to operate a total of three dispensaries in the state of Massachusetts, though Sage CEO Michael Dundas is interested to see how the laws change in response to the legalization of recreational cannabis.
 On New Year’s Day 2018, the first recreational pot shops will open in Massachusetts, which could cause a wave of disruption for medical marijuana producers.